Distributed Computing for Emerging Smart Networks

 Soumaya Dahi, Dr. University of Carthage, Tunisia

-Belal Amro, Hebron University, Palestine Iwan Adhicandra, University of Sydney, Australia Alireza Shahrabi, Glasgow Caledonian University, UK Concettina Buccella, University of L’Aquila, Italy Cihat Cetinkaya, Mugla Sitki Kocman University, Turkey Ahmed EL Oualkadi, National school of applied sciences of Tangier, Morocco Mohammed Erradi, ENSIAS, Morocco Parvez Faruki, Computer Engineering Department, MNIT Jaipur, India Francine krief, University of Bordeaux, France Muhammad Ilyas, University of Malakand, Pakistan Pascal Lorenz, University of Haute Alsace, France Abderrahmen Mtibaa, Carnegie Mellon University, USA Rosaura Palma Orozco, National Polytechnic Institute, Mexico Slim Rekhis, University of Carthage, Tunisia Piotr Remlein, University of Technology of Poznan, Poznań Ramayah Thurasamy, Universiti Sains Malaysia, Malaysia Eiad Yafi, University Kuala Lumpur, Malaysia.
+Ihsan Ali, University of Malaya, Malaysia Belal Amro, Hebron University, Palestine Iwan Adhicandra, University of Sydney, Australia Concettina Buccella, University of L’Aquila, Italy Cihat Cetinkaya, Mugla Sitki Kocman University, Turkey Ahmed EL Oualkadi, National school of applied sciences of Tangier, Morocco Mohammed Erradi, ENSIAS, Morocco Parvez Faruki, Computer Engineering Department, MNIT Jaipur, India Tahani Gazdar, University of Jeddah, KSA Francine krief, Bordeaux-INP, France Muhammad Ilyas, University of Malakand, Pakistan Pascal Lorenz, University of Haute Alsace, France Abderrahmen Mtibaa, Carnegie Mellon University, USA Rosaura Palma Orozco, National Polytechnic Institute, Mexico Slim Rekhis, University of Carthage, Tunisia Piotr Remlein, University of Technology of Poznan, Poland Alireza Shahrabi, Glasgow Caledonian University, UK Ramayah Thurasamy, Universiti Sains Malaysia, Malaysia Eiad Yafi, University Kuala Lumpur, Malaysia.

 Authors are invited to submit original and unpublished contributions for this workshop.
 Submissions must not be currently under consideration somewhere else.